Updated October 30, 2024

 1. Several ways to earn Scene+

-In addition to opportunities to earn points with Scene+ partners, Scotiabank has seven credit cards in the Scene+ family.
-Several of them offer points multipliers for various types of category spending.
+In addition to opportunities to earn points with Scene+ partners, Scotiabank has seven credit cards in the Scene+ family with several offering points multipliers for various types of category spending.
+If a charge falls into an accelerated-earning category, the respective icon is displayed beside the charge.

 The best points multiplier is on spending using the popular Scotiabank Gold American Express Card.
 It earns 5 points per dollar on groceries, dining, and entertainment and 3 points on gas, daily transit, and select streaming services.
 (The multiplier increases to 6 points per dollar at Empire grocery stores.)

-Only purchases in Canadian funds are eligible for the points multiplier, but there have been reports of cases where the multiplier has been applied while travelling abroad.
+Only purchases in Canadian funds are eligible for the points multiplier (on the Scotiabank Gold American Express Card), but there have been reports of cases where the multiplier has been applied while travelling abroad.
 In my view, the best use of the Scotiabank Gold American Express Card is to use it exclusively for the x5 multiplier (x6 at Empire grocery stores).
-Even for gas, purchase gas gift cards at a grocery store for the x5 or x6 multiplier, and gift cards of other merchants you support.

 For moviegoers, the Scene Visa Card (or the Scene Visa Card for Students) may be useful as a no-fee ‘forever card’ to build and anchor a person’s credit history.
 It earns x5 on purchases at Cineplex theatres or at cineplex.com, but its value to someone without a lengthy credit history is that it could help elevate a credit score and a person’s credit worthiness.